-Traditionally, the structure of the model is designed by hand and its size optimized via model selection.
+Traditionally, the structure of the model (e.g. number of layers and hidden units) is designed by hand and optimized via model selection.
 The framework above suggests a different approach:

 - 1. Define a "blank slate" model, large and over-parameterized.